yaorg/gradle-aws-sam-deployer-plugin/README.md

-Gradle LambdaSam Plugin
+Gradle Lambda Sam Plugin
 =====================

-This plugin allows for the convenient deployment of SAM CloudFormation Yaml's from with in a Gradle project.
+This plugin allows for the convenient deployment of SAM CloudFormation Templates from within a Gradle project.
 Underneath the hood this plugin uses the AWS CLI to execute AWS Cloud Formation APIs